HumanSignal/labelImg/README.md

 `$ sudo apt-get install pyqt4-dev-tools`

 ## Usage
-After cloning the code, you should run `make` to generate the resource file.
+After cloning the code, you should run `make all` to generate the resource file.

 You can then start annotating by running `./labelImg.py`.
 For usage instructions you can see [Here](https://youtu.be/p0nR2YsCY_U)